FelixOnline/v2/content/articles/2016-4-29-emily-is-away.md

 imported: true
 ---

-E_mily is away_ is an interactive, branching visual novel set in MSN\-inspired chat client.
+E_mily is away_ is an interactive, branching visual novel set in MSN-inspired chat client.
 Its visuals and sound effects, from the classic Windows XP start sound to the low rumbling of a desktop computer, will be instantly familiar to those who grew up using Microsoft’s iconic communication software.

-Set over a number of years, you chat with your friend Emily from before the start of college all the way to your senior year \(and its heardbreaking ending\).
+Set over a number of years, you chat with your friend Emily from before the start of college all the way to your senior year (and its heardbreaking ending).

-Early on, Emily asks you where you want to go to college \(which affects future narrative choices\): an engineering, arts or business school?
+Early on, Emily asks you where you want to go to college (which affects future narrative choices): an engineering, arts or business school?
 But rather than reflecting my own past I chose to attend art school.
 If given the option to go back and make that decision in my real life again, would I have done the same?
 I’m not sure, but for a brief moment _emily is away_ pushed me to reflect on my past decisions via the most simple of game mechanics.

 Even though you’ve only been chatting for emily for a few minutes, it’s not long before you feeling like you’re talking with a real person.
 Emily is away reminds us of more innocent times capturing an era of and period in our teenage years and early adulthood that is hard to forget.